homieiot/convention/README.md

 An instance of a physical piece of hardware (an Arduino, an ESP8266...) is called a **device**.

 A device can expose multiple **nodes**.
-For example, a weather station with two sensors might expose a `temperature` node and an `humidity` node.
+For example, a weather station with two sensors might expose a `base` node and an `windsensor` node.

 A node can have multiple **properties**.
-The `temperature` node might for example expose a `degrees` property containing the actual temperature, and a `battery` property containing the battery level of the temperature sensor.
+The `base` node might for example expose a `temperature` property containing the actual temperature, and an `humidity` property containing the actual humidity.
 Properties can be **arrays**.
 For example, if you have a LED strip, you can have a property `led` ranging from `1` to `10`, to control LEDs independently.
 Properties can be **settable**.
-For example, you don't want your `degrees` property to be settable in case of a temperature sensor: this depends on the environment and it would not make sense to change it.
+For example, you don't want your `temperature` property to be settable in case of a temperature sensor: this depends on the environment and it would not make sense to change it.
-However, you will want the `degrees` property to be settable in case of a thermostat.
+However, you will want the `temperature` property to be settable in case of a thermostat.

 Devices, nodes and properties have specific **attributes**.
 For instance, a device will have an `IP` attribute, a node will have a `name` attribute, and a property will have a `unit` attribute.